close print view

-An advertisement will run in the November/December issue of Michigan Out-of-Doors; and, a radio message will be aired on talk radio (WJR) during the morning drive two weeks before the October 1st Archery Season; and in November, two weeks before the Firearm Season.
-There will also be a billboard on I-75 south of Standish in October and November.
+An advertisement ran in the November/December 2011, issue of Michigan Out-of-Doors; and, a radio message was aired on talk radio (WJR) during the morning drive two weeks before the October 1st, 2011 Archery Season; and in November 2011, two weeks before the Firearm Season.
+There was also a billboard on I-75 south of Standish in October and November, 2012.

-By offering $200 for deer that culture TB positive, MDARD is encouraging hunters to turn their white-tailed deer in for testing.
-The actual time from harvest to confirming a TB positive animal can take up to 12 weeks (bovine TB grows very slowly in culture medium).
+By offering $200 for deer that culture TB positive, MDARD encouraged hunters to turn their white-tailed deer in for testing.
+The actual time from harvest to confirming a TB positive animal sometimes took up to 12 weeks (bovine TB grows very slowly in culture medium).

 QUESTIONS AND ANSWERS

 Q.1.
-Will the Incentives Program affect next year's deer hunting season?
+Did the Incentives Program affect the 2012 deer hunting season?

-A. The Incentive Program will not influence any decisions the Department of Natural Resources (DNR) makes regarding the deer harvest.
+A. The Incentive Program did not influence any decisions the Department of Natural Resources (DNR) made regarding the deer harvest.

 Q.2.
-Are hunter license fees used for the Incentives Program?
+Were hunter license fees used for the Incentives Program?

-A. No, the program is funded and coordinated by MDARD.
+A. No, the program was funded and coordinated by MDARD.